faisaldialpad/hellouniverse/README.markdown

 14. Find a specific integer in a sorted (in increasing order) array that is rotated unknown number of times.
 The algorithm should run in `log(n)` time.
 Ex.  `Arr=[45 67 76 88 90 95 1 5 6 9 12 37], n=6 -->8`.
 15. A sequence increases, reach a max and then decreases, like `[45 67 76 88 90 95 47 12 9 7 6 5 4 3 2 1]`.
 Find the max.
 (An array sorted in an ascending order and another array sorted in descending order are concatenated together.
 Find the max.
 Either array can be empty.)
 16. Given an array of integers such that each element is either +1 or -1 to its preceding element.
 Find 1st occurrence of a given number in that array without using linear search.Ex. `Arr=[1 2 1 2 3 4 5 6 7 6 5 4 5 6 7 8 9],n=7-->8`
+17. Given a NxN pixel image, where each pixel is 4 bytes (therefore the image can be represented by a NxN integer matrix).
+Rotate by 90 degree in place.